ChrisJAdamek/cryptoTools/README.md

 # Crypto Tools 101
-**Learn the tools of the crypto trade.** Journey down the rabbit hole with this hands-on tutorial.
+Journey down the rabbit hole with this hands-on tutorial.
+Learn the tools of the crypto trade.

 ## Introduction